MiFID Documents

 Tax

 You should be aware that various tax regimes may apply to your trading in instruments depending on your personal tax status and the laws and regulations in force across jurisdictions from time to time.
 You have the sole responsibility of determining the relevant tax impact to your trading activity and you should consult an appropriate professional advisor if you have any questions or doubts in this regard.
-Revolut Trading does not provide tax advice nor will we be liable to you for any tax implications arising for you from your trading activity.
+Revolut Trading does not provide tax advice nor will be liable to you for any tax implications arising for you from your trading activity.

 No guarantee of rights